i-am-mani/next13-experimental-i18n/README.md

 - [x] Retreive all locale namespaces on page level component for given pathname
 - [x] Usage of translation in RSC directly
 - [x] Usage of translation in Client side component using Context.Provider approach
-- [ ] Cache first read and re-use translations on production env. and support hot reloading without hydration error on development env.
+- [x] Cache first read and re-use translations on production env. and support hot reloading without hydration error on development env.
 - [ ] Page wrapper to automatically fill-in required i18n namespaces based on locale and pathname key
 - [ ] Support for Default Locale - i.e use middleware to rewrite `/da/[path]` to `/[path]`
-- [ ] Support features such as query substitution and plural forms
+- [x] Support features such as query substitution and plural forms
+  - [x] Interpolation
+  - [x] Plural forms
-- [ ] Country tag based overriding of labels
+- [x] Country tag based overriding of labels
   - eg. `en` defines all generic labels and `en-US | en-UK` implement country specific labels variants
   - if country code is passed then override the labels in generic with more specific country labels.
 - [ ] Type-safety + autocompletion (low priority)